Emanuel-de-Jong/Soundsphere-DJMAX-Skin-Settings/settings/settings/bin/Debug/netcoreapp3.1/README.txt

 .NET Core is a very popular framework from micorsoft that you will likely need in the near future anyways.

-You can also change the images used by the skin by overriding them with your own images.
+You can also change the images used by the skin by overwriting them with your own images.

-Most files can be moved arround and put into different sub folders as long as they are not put outside the DJMAX folder.
+Most files can be moved around and put into different sub folders as long as they are not outside the DJMAX folder.
 Exceptions for this are: settings.exe, log.txt and metadata.json.
 After restructuring the files, you will need to press Apply in the settings.exe.

 The name of the folder represents the name of the skin.
-If you change the folder name and press Apply in the settings.exe, it should change the name of the skin inside soundsphere.
+If you change the folder name, it should change the name of the skin inside soundsphere.
+You have to press Apply in the settings.exe here as well.